-Application for admission to graduate study, with the exception of the RN to MSN program, is open to any person with a four-year bachelor's degree from a regionally accredited institution.
+Application for admission to graduate study, with the exception of the RN to MSN program and the accelerated Computer Science program is open to any person with a four-year bachelor's degree from a regionally accredited institution.
 Applicants must have a satisfactory grade point average (see requirement of individual Schools).
 All application materials become the property of the University and are not forwarded or returned.
 Incomplete and inactive applications are purged after 12 months.
 An applicant whose file has been purged must reapply by the deadline dates for the term in which enrollment is anticipated.